Custom Filters

 Similarly, you can use the Does Not Equal option to display a list of all equipment where the Make is not "Ford."

-The Begins With and Ends With options match your search term to either the beginning or end of the Make value.
-For example, using Begins With "Ford" will return results such as "Ford Motor" or "FordX," but not entries like "Blue Ford."
+The Begins With and Ends With options match the search term to either the start or end of the Make value.
+For example, selecting Begins With "Ford" returns results like "Ford Motor" or "FordX," but excludes entries such as "Blue Ford."

 The Contains option checks whether the specified term appears anywhere within the Make value.
 For instance, if the unit's make is "ChevyFordChevy," it will still appear in the filtered results because "Ford" is present within the value.